jalves94/biojava/ESOF-docs/assignment5.md

 To do so, developers must keep in mind the software evolution process:

-1. change requests: are the driver for evolution
+1. Change requests: are the driver for evolution
-2. impact analysis: the software evolution process changes should be linked with components that are affected by the change, thus allowing the cost and impact of the change to be estimated
+2. Impact analysis: the software evolution process changes should be linked with components that are affected by the change, thus allowing the cost and impact of the change to be estimated
-3. release planning
+3. Release planning

---.1 fault repair
+¨1 Fault repair

---.2 platform adaptation
+¨2 Platform adaptation

---.3 system enhancement
+¨3 System enhancement

-4. change implementation: analyse, design, code and test
+4. Change implementation: analyse, design, code and test
-5. system release
+5. System release

 Software maintenance is the key to a future-proof code and implies that the program will be modified after it has been put into use, so that new versions of the software can be created, allowing the product to be constantly updated.